-There are both short and long-term (chronic) bottlenecks: the short-term ones are normally temporary and don’t tend to be a significant problem (such as an employee taking days off/out on vacation time or a machine that’s temporarily unavailable); long-term occur all the time and can significantly slow down production over time (such as when a machine is not working efficiently enough and ends up generating a queue).
+There are both short and long-term (chronic) bottlenecks: the short-term ones are usually temporary and don’t tend to be a significant problem (such as an employee taking days off/out on vacation time or a machine that’s temporarily unavailable); long-term occur all the time and can significantly slow down production over time (such as when a machine is not working efficiently enough and ends up generating a queue).

-When does a bottleneck happen?
+When does the bottleneck happen?

-Bottlenecks happen when the incoming workload is arriving at a certain point more quickly than this point can handle them, limiting the overall throughput of the whole process.
-Having a bottleneck in your process tends to create a queue and augment your overall cycle time, so it’s vital to deal with them if want to have a streamlined flow.
+Bottlenecks happen when the incoming workload is arriving at a certain point more quickly than this point can handle it, limiting the overall throughput of the whole process.
+Having a bottleneck in your process tends to create a queue and augment your overall cycle time, so it’s vital to deal with them if you want to have a streamlined flow.

 As we’ve already pointed out here, Kanban is one of the methods that allow you to manage your process properly, identifying bottlenecks and optimizing resources in order to avoid worse consequences from it.

-Process Management with Pipefy:
+Process Management with Pipefy

 Pipefy was specially developed to help you control your processes regardless of the area and with customizable features.
 If you work in departments such as: